-REQUIREMENTS FOR ADMISSION TO THE M.ED.
-PROGRAM IN CURRICULUM AND INSTRUCTION
+REQUIREMENTS FOR ADMISSION TO THE MED PROGRAM IN CURRICULUM AND INSTRUCTION

-Students are admitted to this major twice a year with an application deadline of November 1 for spring semester admission and April 1 for fall semester admission.

-- 1. A complete program application including a written statement of goals and objectives. - 2.
-A bachelor's degree in a field relevant to the applicant's proposed program.
+- 1. Students are admitted to this major twice a year with an application deadline of November 1 for spring semester admission and April 1 for fall semester admission. - A complete program application including a written statement of goals and objectives. - 3.
+A bachelor's degree in a field relevant to the applicant's proposed program from an accredited college or university.
 The concentration in secondary science education certification requires a bachelor's degree in a natural science.
-The concentration in mathematics education requires a minimum of 15 credit hours in mathematics including a college course in Calculus for students interested in middle school mathematics.
+The concentration in mathematics education requires a minimum of 15 credits in mathematics including two college courses in Calculus for students interested in middle school mathematics certification.
 The concentration in secondary mathematics education requires a minimum of 30 credit hours in mathematics including a college course in Calculus.
-The specialization in social studies requires a minimum of 18 credit hours in the undergraduate social studies courses. - 3.
+The concentration in social studies requires a minimum of 18 credit hours in the undergraduate social studies courses. - 4.
 Official report of GRE scores taken within the past three years.
-Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - 4.
-A minimum score of 600 on the TOEFL (paper-based test) or 250 (computer-based test) from applicants whose first language is not English. - 5.
-Three letters of recommendation testifying to the applicant's academic abilities. - 6.
-A minimum 2.75 cumulative undergraduate GPA.
+Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - Applicants to the secondary science concentration who are seeking initial certification to teach must submit scores for the Praxis II Content Area test that is directly applicable to the subject area in which they intend to teach (e.g., Biology, Chemistry, Physics). - 6.
+A minimum score of 600 on the TOEFL (paper-based test) or

+- 250 (computer-based test) or 100 (iBT) from applicants whose first language is not English. - 7.
+Three letters of reference from individuals who are able to assess the applicant's academic ability and potential. - 8.
+A minimum 2.75 cumulative undergraduate GPA from an accredited college or university.

-PROGRAM REQUIREMENTS FOR THE M.Ed.
-IN CURRICULUM AND INSTRUCTION
+PROGRAM REQUIREMENTS FOR THE MED IN CURRICULUM AND INSTRUCTION

-- 1. Core courses (6-9 credits) including courses in curriculum theory (EDUC 640) and research (EDUC 600, 607, or 660). - 2.
-Coursework consistent with program concentration.
-The mathematics education concentration requires EDUC 672 or MATH 585, EDUC 634, EDUC 635 or MATH 584, EDUC 636, and 15 credits in mathematics or mathematics education selected with the approval of their faculty advisor.
-The secondary mathematics education concentration requires EDUC 636, MATH 518, MATH 581, MATH 583, MATH 584, MATH 585, MATH 586, and 6 credits in mathematics or mathematics education selected with the approval of their faculty advisor.
+- 1. Core Courses (6-9 credits): including courses in curriculum theory (EDUC 640) and research (EDUC 600, 607, or 660). - 2.
+Courswork consistent with program concentration.
+The mathematics education concentration requires EDUC 730 or MATH 585, EDUC 634, EDUC 635 or MATH 584, EDUC 636, and 15 credits in mathematics or mathematics education selected with the approval of their faculty advisor.
+The secondary mathematics education concentration requires EDUC 636, MATH 518, MATH 581, MATH 583, MATH 584, EDUC 585, MATH 586, and 6 credits in mathematics or mathematics education selected with the approval of their faculty advisor.
 The social studies concentration requires EDUC 645 and 24 credits in social studies, ethnic studies, or multicultural education selected with the approval of their faculty advisor.
-The social studies concentration requires EDUC 645 and 24 credits in social studies, ethnic studies, or multicultural education selected with the approval of their faculty advisor.
-The science education concentration requires EDUC 641, EDUC 642 and 9-

-18 credits of physical and/or natural science courses.
-Additional coursework in addition to the 33 credit hours required for the M.Ed. is required for students seeking initial certification in secondary science or middle school mathematics.
-Additionally, Student Teaching (EDUC 400) and Classroom Management (EDUC 430) are required for students seeking initial certification.
+The science education concentration requires EDUC 641, EDUC 642 and 9-18 additional credits of physical and/or natural science courses.
+Additional coursework in addition to the 33 credit hours required for the MEd is required for students seeking initial certification in secondary science or middle school mathematics.
+Additionally, Graduate Teaching Internship (EDUC 750) is required for students seeking initial certification. - Master's Comprehensive Examination OR Master's Thesis depending upon the specialization.